Global Hackathon to use Earth Observing Data to Address COVID-19 Challenges

 Along with resources from ESA, JAXA, CNES, and CSA, participants will have access to the wide range of data and services freely available through NASA’s EOSDIS.
 These include more than 34 petabytes (PB) of data at NASA EOSDIS Distributed Active Archive Centers (DAACs) that can be discovered and downloaded using Earthdata Search, satellite-acquired imagery available through EOSDIS Global Imagery Browse Services (GIBS) that can be interactively explored using NASA's Worldview data visualization application, links to data in a new COVID-19 Data Pathfinder that might aid in tracking COVID-19 impacts to Earth systems, and much more.

-The NASA Space Apps COVID-19 Challenge is a special edition of the NASA International Space Apps Challenge.
+NASA's Space Apps COVID-19 Challenge is a special edition of NASA's International Space Apps Challenge.
 This annual event is a NASA-led initiative organized in collaboration with Booz Allen Hamilton, Mindgrub, and SecondMuse.
 Over the hackathon’s 48 hours, teams work collaboratively developing open source solutions to address global needs applicable to both life on Earth and in space based on specific challenges.
 The 2019 hackathon was the largest ever, bringing together more than 29,000 participants in 71 countries.

-Registration for the NASA Space Apps COVID-19 Challenge is now open.
+Registration for NASA's Space Apps COVID-19 Challenge is now open.
 To register or for more information, please go to covid19.spaceappschallenge.org.

 Published on May 21, 2020